Your browser has turned off or is blocking Javascript.

 Your floor can gleam like new without the expense and hassle of a complete refinishing.
 Before sanding down your worn or dull hardwood floors, refresh their original shine with Quick Shine®.
 Follow the steps above, then squirt Quick Shine® Multi-Surface Floor Finish or Quick Shine® High Traffic Hardwood Floor Luster in an “S” pattern and spread working in small sections toward the exit of the room.
 High-traffic areas (including any “lanes” or worn spots) should be freshened every two to three months, and light-traffic areas every four to six months.

-Remember: Less is more!
+REMEMBER: Less is more!
 Work in light coats.
 Even heavily worn floors can be bright again after two or three coats.

 04